 Leave Blank: This option will leave the custom form blank so you will have to manually enter information for each international order.

 Each product record within ShipStation includes a Customs tab.
 This section of the record includes fields for product description, harmonization codes, value and country of origin.
-The information here will override anything set within the International settings on your account for that specific product record.
+The information here will override anything set within the International settings on your account for orders that contain this specific product.

 Update Multiple Product Records

 If you have many products you wish to update in this way, use the Product CSV Import method to update multiple products at once.
-Review the Update Products in Bulk section of the Update Products article in this help guide.
+Review the Update Products in Bulk section of the Update Products article.

 Now that you have set up your defaults for customs, you can start printing customs forms.